flame-engine/flame/doc/tutorials/klondike/step5.md

 Some other automatic and animated moves we can try are dealing the cards, flipping cards from Stock to Waste pile, turning cards over automatically on the tableau piles, and settling cards into place after a valid drag-and-drop.
+We wiil have a look at animating a flip first.

 ## Animating a card-flip

-Flutter and Flame do not support 3-D effects (as of 2023), but we can emulate them.
+Flutter and Flame do not yet support 3-D effects (as at October 2023), but we can emulate them.
 To make a card look as if it is turning over, we will shrink the width of the back-view, switch to the front view and expand back to full width.
 The code uses quite a few features of Effects and EffectControllers:
 ```dart
   void turnFaceUp({
     double time = 0.3,